liuya106/SoundEffects/README.md

 -----------------------------------------------------------------------

-make sure the audio file you want to change is in the same directory as the executable "effect"
+make sure the audio file "crow.wav" is in the same directory as the executable "effect"

 Type in shell: